EdwinRou/Poker-Simulator/README.md

 - **Showdown**: Determines the winner(s) or handles ties in a poker round.
 - **Bot Players**: players with random decision-making.
 - **Blind System**: Implements small and big blinds with rules for blind progression over rounds.
+- **Docker Support**: Easily run the simulator in a Dockerized environment.

 ---

 ## Requirements
 - Python 3.8+
 - Standard Python libraries (`random`, `itertools`, `dataclasses`, `enum`)
+- Optional: [Docker](https://www.docker.com/) for containerized execution.

 ---